Ludlow Massacre: Memorial

 In 1916, the United Mine Workers of America bought the site of the Ludlow tent colony.
 Two years later, they erected the Ludlow Monument to commemorate those who died during the strike.
-It was fabricated by the Jones Brothers Company of Barre, Vermont using local granite was commissioned by Sam Falsetto, president of the United Mine Workers of Trinidad, Colorado.
+It was fabricated by the Jones Brothers Company of Barre, Vermont using local granite and was commissioned by Sam Falsetto, president of the United Mine Workers of Trinidad, Colorado.
 The Springfield Granite Company served as the contractor.
 The monument was damaged in May 2003 by unknown vandals.
 The repaired monument was unveiled on June 5, 2005, with slightly altered faces on the statues.

 National Historic Landmark

 The tent colony site was listed on the National Register of Historic Places in 1985, was designated a U.S. National Historic Landmark in 2009.
 Although the area continued to be occupied by mine workers and their families after the events of May 1914, they relocated, leaving the original encampment site relatively undisturbed.
 The site is consequently one of the best-preserved archaeological remains of such an encampment, and the monument is one of the earliest to commemorate a labor action of this type.
 The site is the first of its kind to be investigated by archeologists.

-On May 7, 2003, vandals attacked the monument cutting off the sold granite/marble head of the male figure and the arm of the female figure.
+On May 7, 2003, vandals attacked the monument cutting off the solid granite/marble head of the male figure and the arm of the female figure.
 The missing parts were never recovered but replaced in 2005 with funding from private donations.